-The Error Message 'Printer Not Found' Displays During Wired Network (Ethernet) Installation in Windows XP and Windows Vista for the HP Photosmart 2600 All-in-One Printer Series
+'Printer Not Found' Error Message Displays in Windows XP and Windows Vista for the HP Photosmart 2600 All-in-One Printer Series

 Follow these steps in the order presented to resolve the issue.
 When one of the steps resolves the issue, there is no need to continue troubleshooting.